 This post is also available in: Ελληνικά (Greek)

 Copenhagen Christmas markets start in mid-November (sometimes even earlier!) and transform the charming capital of Denmark into a festive winter wonderland.
-With so much to see and do in Copenhagen at Christmas, you’ll forget about the (admittedly, freezing) cold.
+With so much to see and do in Copenhagen at Christmas, you’ll be spoiled for choice!

 To begin with, the Danes love Christmas traditions.
 Christmas is a “big deal” in Denmark and Copenhagen in particular.